Loading page content

 A wish come true

-Before testing the design with the learners, I checked the feasibility with the dear developers, who in addition made sure that I deliver the best work.
+Before testing the design with the learners, I checked the feasibility with the dear developers, who in addition made sure that I could deliver the best work.

 I had chosen the heart icon for saving, so the devs naturally questioned if that was the right choice (heart = like) and if that would scale with custom lists.
 Sharp brains.
 Hence, I switched to the bookmark icon.